 When applying policy ALT GEN 13, please note that the higher threshold (0.5ha / 15 dwellings) applies to the following settlements: Fleet, Yateley, Blackwater / Hawley, Hook and Hartley Wintney.
 For all other settlements and rural communities the lower threshold (11 dwellings) will apply in compliance with National Planning Practice Guidance (Paragraph 031, Reference ID: 23b-031-20161116).

-No priority for the allocation of Council administered or managed SANG will be given to any development that does not meet the criteria set out in the SANG guidance note or the Protocol for the Interim Release of SANG.
-A further review of SANG capacity will be carried out in July 2017.
+No priority for the allocation of Council administered or managed SANG will be given to any development that does not meet the above allocations policy.

 The Community Infrastructure Policy (updated August 2014) sets out the Council's requirements with new development, usually secured through Section 106 Planning Obligations, and often in the form of financial contributions.
 The following list provides more detail on the required contributions: